drewet/jellyfish/README.md

 PLEASE READ:
 - For some arbitrary reason this project as well as Demon, has been getting a decent amount of attention.
-That being said, we just want to notify everyone reading this that jellyfish is not complete nor has even reached the expectations we want it to.
+That being said, we just want to notify everyone reading this that jellyfish is not complete nor has even reached the expectations we wanted it to.
 We're still circling around ideas and pseudo code upon what we think is cool, so apologies to anyone disappointed that they still have a buggy still-in-beta application.
 Our goal was to make everyone AWARE that gpu based malware IS REAL; and obviously, telling from what's been publicized, we succeeded.